Windows Task Scheduler

 You will see the “Your remote desktop session has ended” message, and the Remote Desktop client will close.
 But all programs and tests on the remote computer will continue running normally.

 Another option is to use Auto-Login and make sure your automation starts after a machine reboot.
 The macro autostart can be done e. g. with the Task Scheduler, just as described earlier on this page.
-In this case you can reboot the machine just before disconnecting the RDP session, and the Kantu macros will resume their work after the restart.
+In this case you can reboot the machine just before disconnecting the RDP session, and the UI.Vision RPA macros will resume their work after the restart.
 This is what we use on our own test machines.Top

 On this tab you select when and how often you want to start the process.
 In this example the process starts at Windows starts and then runs every 5 minutes